 At PromptCloud, we are huge fans of Redmine, a clean web-based project management tool known for its versatility.
 If you’re interested, we already have a detailed post on how we use Redmine for project management.

-On top of that, we have also moulded Redmine into a support ticketing system software for the customer success we promise, and it’s been doing an exceptional job at that.
+On top of that, we have also moulded Redmine into a support ticketing systems software for the customer success we promise, and it’s been doing an exceptional job at that.
 We’d be sharing more details on how our setup works and how it fares against the commercial ticketing systems out there.

 What’s so good about Redmine?

 There are certain perks to using an open-source tool like Redmine for ticketing – for starters, it combines the best of both worlds.
 The open-source nature lets you add your company’s touch into the system and it still is a package that has most of the features and functionalities built in.
-And to top it all, it costs nothing to build and run while the premium ticketing systems like Zendesk can burn a hole in your pocket, especially if you’re just starting up.
+And to top it all, it costs nothing to build and run while the premium ticketing systems software like Zendesk can burn a hole in your pocket, especially if you’re just starting up.

 Automating project creation